Jepkor1r/alx_capstone_project/README.md

 ## Features and Functionality:

-- Home Page: This section provides a brief introduction and welcomes visitors to the website.
+- **Home Page**: This section provides a brief introduction and welcomes visitors to the website.

-- About Me: In this section, you can learn more about my background, education, and professional experiences.
+- **About Me**: In this section, you can learn more about my background, education, and professional experiences.

-- Skills: Here, you can find a list of my key skills and competencies
+- **Skills**: Here, you can find a list of my key skills and competencies

-- Projects: Here, visitors can explore a collection of projects I've worked on.
+- **Projects**: Here, visitors can explore a collection of projects I've worked on.
 Each project comes with a description, images, and links to view the project or its source code.

-= Contact Information: This section provides various ways to get in touch with me, including a contact form, email address, and links to my social media profiles.
+- **Contact Information**: This section provides various ways to get in touch with me, including a contact form, email address, and links to my social media profiles.

 ## Technologies Used:

-- HTML/CSS: The website is built using HTML and CSS to create the structure and style.
+- **HTML/CSS**: The website is built using HTML and CSS to create the structure and style.

-- JavaScript: I've used JavaScript for interactivity, such as contact forms or dynamic content.
+- **JavaScript**: I've used JavaScript for interactivity, such as contact forms or dynamic content.

 ## Screenshots or Demo: